Haoming02/All-in-One-Stable-Diffusion-Guide/LoRATraining.md

 If you don’t want to crop all the images to square, you can turn on the **`Enable Buckets`** toggle, which will automatically crop and resize all images to the equivalent resolution.
 Though the impact on results is yet to be confirmed, either.

 ### Preparing Images:
 As mentioned above, it is better to have more varieties in the images, such as different background, lighting, clothing, etc. Aspect ratio generally doesn’t matter too much thanks to `Buckets` as mentioned above.
-Though I still recommend you to crop to a square (1:1) first if you have the time.
-It’s recommended to use “official” arts, be it card arts / in-game screenshots, promo images, etc., instead of fanarts.
+It’s recommended to use “official” arts, such as card arts, in-game screenshots or promo images, instead of fanarts.
 Once you finish preparing a dozen or so images with varying environments, proceed to next step.

 **Important:** If you have multiple formats of images, make sure that there are no duplicated filenames.

 ### Captioning:
-The easiest way to mass caption all the images is to again use the **`Automatic1111 webui`**.
+The easiest way to mass caption all the images is to again use the **Automatic1111 webui**.
 In the **Train** tab, you should see a section called **Preprocess Images**.
 Enter your folder that contains the image and a destination folder.
 Depending on your image, if it’s anime style, choose **`Deepbooru`**; if it’s realistic, choose **`Blip`**, then press **Run**.

 **Note:** If you didn't want to crop the images to square, just copy the caption text files back to the original folder, and use [TrimDigits.py](Scripts/) to rename them.
 The captions will work as long as the filenames are the same as the images.
 Alternatively, if you want to manually caption the images, use [GenerateTxt.py](Scripts/) instead.